 The Writing Workshops offer poets and writers at all levels a full immersion experience, designed to deepen your understanding of story and language.
 Faculty is composed of authors with both long publishing records and extensive teaching experience, eager to help you begin, continue or complete your books, poems, stories and essays.

-Coordinators: Victoria Chang, Samantha Dunn, Ed Skoog
+Coordinators: Victoria Chang and Ed Skoog

 - Daily craft talks

 - Public readings

 - Opportunities to socialize and exchange ideas

 - Six Merit Fellowships opportunities idyllwildarts.submittable.com/submit